 You can create your macOS applications in two ways:

-This, in practice, means that your applications will use Carbon or Cocoa.
+This, in practice, means that your applications will use Cocoa (ev. deprecated Carbon).
 These are built-in native libraries on macOS.
 So, your programs don't require anything extra to distribute.

 The default backend on macOS is

 although it does not look pretty, and does not show a menu bar

 Our programs will appear as part of "X11 server" on your desktop.

 To compile, you also need to add this line to your

 (see FPC documentation "Configuration file" to know where you can find your

 -k-L/usr/X11/lib/ # Old version: # -Fl/usr/X11/lib/ # Should work equally well as far as I know, but it doesn't, for FPC 3.0.4/3.0.5

 If, when running our applications, you get an error

 Check do you have a